 Younger volunteers under 18 may become a Junior Registered Handler.
 The parent must be a registered KPETS Team with the same pet.
 When the Junior Handler is visiting for KPETS, the parent or guardian must be present and available as backup to step in should an unexpected situation arise.
 The parent may not have another pet with them.
 They need to focus totally on the junior team to insure safety for all.

-If the junior handler is under 16, he/she will need a letter of recommendation from a professional trainer or other KPETS volunteer.
+Junior Handlers will need a letter of recommendation from a professional trainer or other KPETS volunteer.
 This will need to be forwarded to KPETS for pre-approval prior to registering for a Group Evaluation.

 The junior handler must complete the entire registration process: attend Orientation, complete a successful Group Evaluation and pass two Visit Evaluation visits.
 Back To Top